Moving Image Collection

 The collection includes country music television shows, country music-related feature films, music videos, performances, awards shows, interviews, documentaries, and a strong collection of original home movies and amateur films.
 Access to the collection is possible through ongoing preservation, digitization, and cataloging efforts which have been possible in part by programs including the GRAMMY Foundation, the National Film Preservation Foundation, the Institute of Museum and Library Services, and the National Endowment for the Humanities.

 The archive actively collects moving images related to the development of country music and other vernacular music rooted in the American South.
 Some of our most treasured collection items come from the cameras and collections of the fans of country music.
-If you have questions regarding the donation of moving images to the archive, please email us here: email@example.com.
+If you have questions regarding the donation of moving images to the archive, please contact us.

 Many items in the collection are available for viewing or use by scholars or filmmakers.
-Country Music Hall of Fame and Museum does not provide footage for collectors.
-Footage requests and research inquiries for the moving image collection may be directed to: firstname.lastname@example.org.
+The Country Music Hall of Fame and Museum does not provide footage for collectors.
+Footage requests and research inquiries for the moving image collection us our online form.

 - CMF provides footage on the following digital formats: DV/DVCPro, mp2, mp4, 10 bit uncompressed, 8 bit uncompressed, .wav, .wmv.

 - CMF provides footage on the following video formats: DigiBeta, Betacam SP, DVD.

 - Delivery of digital files: Digital files may be downloaded from the archive drop box folder or delivered via a hard drive.